 L

-L — The Linn Cove Viaduct located on the Blue Ridge Parkway is an international engineering marvel.
-The Viaduct was completed in 1987 at a cost of $10 million and was the last section of the Blue Ridge Parkway to be finished.
+The Linn Cove Viaduct is an international engineering marvel located on the Blue Ridge Parkway.
+The Viaduct was completed in 1987 at $10 million and was the last section of the Blue Ridge Parkway to be finished.

 L — The Long Leaf Pine is the North Carolina state tree.